(20-hour requirement for two-parent household, 10-hour requirement for single parent household)

 Performing on stage is a Stepping Stones tradition and an opportunity for our students to learn leadership and creative thinking skills.
 They learn to work together as a team and to support one another while expressing themselves in a new and exciting format.
 The Operas in 2016, 2017 and 2018 were successful because of our parents.
 This year we will again need parents to volunteer as the point person for each costume group, to attend our weekly costume making/set designing afternoons leading up to the performance, and to contribute materials for costumes and the set.
 We will send out more information for opportunities in early March 2019.
 Parents earn hours through helping with costumes/set, and also shopping for and contributing materials would count as one hour.

 Please note that we will be sending out Sign Up Genius links through our monthly newsletters for these events throughout the year.
 We post these links on our Stepping Stones Facebook page as well.
 Parents will keep track of volunteer hours and submit them using the volunteer hour form at the end of the academic year.

 THROUGHOUT THE YEAR

 Hosting a Parent Dinner or Happy Hour : We are looking for parents to host a happy hour or dinner.
 Here’s what is involved: you select a location and date (usually a weeknight after work hours but could also be a breakfast or coffee).
-Email the details to Sarah B (email@example.com) and the office will send out an invitation with a link to sign up.
+Email the details to firstname.lastname@example.org and the we will send out an invitation with a link to sign up.
 At the event you welcome other parents and allow conversation to flow.
 Parents are all responsible for purchasing their own food and beverages at the event.
 You earn as many hours as it takes for arranging and hosting.